Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageFileSASToken.md

 ```

 ### -Permission
-Permissions for a file.
+Specifies the permissions for a Storage file.
-Permissions can be any subset of "rwd".
+It is important to note that this is a string, like `rwd` (for Read, Write and Delete).

 ```yaml
 Type: System.String